-The new lines will extend 2.3 miles from Eversource’s existing Cos Cob Substation on Sound Shore Drive to the new Greenwich Substation at 290 Railroad Avenue.
-The new lines will run underground, primarily within town streets, including the streets in Bruce Park.
+The new transmission lines will extend 2.3 miles from Eversource’s existing Cos Cob Substation on Sound Shore Drive to the new Greenwich Substation at 290 Railroad Avenue.
+The lines will run underground, primarily under town streets, including those in Bruce Park.

-In addition to the new substation and transmission lines, modifications will be made at the Cos Cob Substation located at 12 Sound Shore Drive.
+The project also includes modifications at the Cos Cob Substation located at 12 Sound Shore Drive.

 - Underground route length: 2.3 miles